-Figure 9.
+Figure 10.
 Outdoor Air Through One Opening

-The water heater shall have clearances of at least 25 mm (1 inch) from the sides and back and 150 mm (6 inches) from the front of the water heater.
+Alternatively a single permanent opening, commencing within 12 inches (300 mm) of the top of the enclosure, shall be provided.
+See Figure 10.
+The water heater shall have clearances of at least 1 inch (25 mm) from the sides and back and 6 inches (150 mm) from the front of the water heater.
 The opening shall directly communicate with the outdoors or shall communicate through a vertical or horizontal duct to the outdoors or spaces that freely communicate with the outdoors and shall have a minimum free area of the following:

-1. One square inch per 3000 Btu/hr (700 mm2 per kW) of the total input rating of all appliances located in the enclosure, and

-Not less than the sum of the areas of all vent connectors in the space.
+- 1. One square inch per 3000 Btu/hr (733 mm2 per kW) of the total input rating of all appliances located in the enclosure - 2.
+Not less than the sum of the areas of all vent connectors in the space